BRYN4444/HitmanRoulette/README.md

 * [Hitman Interactive Maps](http://hitmanmaps.com/) by Winterbird & [Hitmaps](https://www.hitmaps.com/) (formerly Hitman 2 Maps) by Mike Koch for being great tools that aided in my data collection.
 * The tools [jQuery CSS Customizable Scrollbar](https://github.com/gromo/jquery.scrollbar) by gromo & [Event Mouse Wheel](https://www.dte.web.id/2013/02/event-mouse-wheel.html) by Taufik Nurrohman which I used for style and navigation.
 * [Detect Mobile Browsers](http://detectmobilebrowsers.com/) by Chad Smith, which helped in allowing settings descriptions viewable for mobile via touch.
+* [jQuery Countdown](http://keith-wood.name/countdown.html) by Keith Wood, which is being used in the Stream Overlay for any Time Limit Complications.

 ## Compatibility & Issues